 Open Forest is a participatory artwork performing an experimental inquiry into different forests and forest data-sets.
-The work consists of a series of interactive installations, performative actions and speculative research instruments exploring forest data flows and rearranging relationships among entities such as scientists, citizens, sensors, environmental data, climate change and trees in forests.
+The work consists of a series of interactive installations, performative actions, and speculative research instruments exploring forest data flows.
+It helps reimagine and rearrange relationships among various entities with different connections to forests, such as scientists, citizens, sensors, environmental data, climate change and trees.
 One aim is to expand the landscape, in which stories about such entities can be told and care about them enacted.

 As a participatory project, Open Forest is premised upon direct public engagement, offering several entryways into and levels of participation with the work: exploring various forests and diverse data through engagement with interactive installations; co-creating new forest data-sets and stories; and participating in creative workshop-style events.

 In Finland, the creative work and research are situated in Helsinki, facilitated by designers and researchers from Aalto University.
 The first sneak peek preview of the Finnish part of the project took place in the A Bloc shopping centre space, where we worked for four months and interviewed various forest stakeholders about their relationships to the forest.